Fabrice Awong

 Fabrice Awong (born 14 February 1991) is a former professional footballer who played as a winger or forward.
-Born in France, he represented the French Guiana national team internationally, making three appearances.
-Besides France, he has played in Greece and Spain.
+Born in metropolitan France, he played for the French Guiana national team, making three appearances.
+Besides in France, he has played in Greece and Spain.

 Career

 In 2011, Awong signed for Spanish sixth division tier Club Lemos.
 In 2013, he signed for Kallithea in the Greek second tier, where he made 17 appearances and scored 1 goal.
 On 15 September 2013, Awong debuted for Kallithea during a 1–0 win over AO Glyfada. on 9 March 2014, he scored his first goal for Kallithea during a 5–0 win over AO Glyfada.
 In 2015, he signed for Iraklis Psachna.